California

 - 3 hours of telehealth law and ethics (one-time, career)

 The 6 hours of law and ethics are part of the 36.
-The three one-time trainings sit outside the per-cycle total.
+The two one-time trainings sit outside the per-cycle total.
 Once you complete each one-time training, it is done forever, but it has to be on file with the board.

 One-time requirements, in detail